IBM/lunchpail/README.md

 ## High-level Resource API

-- **Applications**: the Platform allows application owners to capture what it takes to fire off run of their apps; e.g. base image, minimal resource requirements, and the schema of its command line.
-Sizing constraints are expressed in terms of "tee-shirt sizing".
-[Example Ray Application.yaml](watsonx_ai/charts/applications/templates/examples/ray/qiskit.yaml) **|** [Example Torch Application.yaml](watsonx_ai/charts/applications/templates/examples/torch/lightning.yaml)
+- **Applications**: The Platform allows an application owner to write a simple declarative specification.
+They can be simple, because **every application fits into an archetype**: *Ray* versus *Torch* versus *WorkFlow* versus *WorkQueue*.
+The Platform takes care of interpreting how to execute instances of these archetypes.
+[Example Torch Application.yaml](watsonx_ai/charts/applications/templates/examples/torch/lightning.yaml)
-- **DataSets**: application owners may associate one or more input data sets with their application specification.
+- **DataSets**: An application spec may associate one or more input data sets with their application specification.
 The Platform takes care of managing all of the Kubernetes details (volumes, mounts, claims, etc.) [Example DataSet.yaml](https://github.ibm.com/nickm/codeflare-platform/blob/rm/tests/templates/datasets/s3-test.yaml)
-- **Jobs/Runs**: an application user points to the Application resource they wish to execute, optionally overriding application defaults such as command line options.
-[Example Ray Run.yaml](tests/runs/watsonx_ai/ray/qiskit.yaml) **|** [Example Torch Application.yaml](tests/runs/watsonx_ai/torch/lightning.yaml)
+- **Jobs/Runs**: An application *user* specs their run by pointing to the Application resource they wish to execute, and optionally overriding application defaults such as command line options.
+[Example Ray Run.yaml](tests/runs/watsonx_ai/ray/qiskit.yaml) **|** [Example Torch Run.yaml](tests/runs/watsonx_ai/torch/lightning.yaml)
 - [TODO] Images

 <a name="policy-types">